-Staff will recognise that Personal, Social, Citizenship and Health Education (PSCHE) are important as a means of promoting the values of mutual respect, self-discipline and social responsibility, which underline good behaviour.
+Staff will recognise that Personal, Social, Health Education (PSHE) are important as a means of promoting the values of mutual respect, self-discipline and social responsibility, which underline good behaviour.
+We are a VBE school (Values Based Education) and we focus on a different each fortnight and this is embedded through the curriculum.